 Care of the older person service is a specialist team of clinicians who have a special interest in geriatric medicine such as cardio-geriatrics, ortho-geriatrics, onco-geriatrics, dementia, POP’s (peri-operative medicine for older people having surgery), movement disorders, Parkinson’s disease and frailty, including front door (emergency department) frailty.

-We diagnose and treat conditions that are common in frail, older people such as stroke, dementia, falls, complex Parkinson’s disease, bladder problems and osteoporosis.
-Our highly skilled team of nurses, therapists, social workers and doctors focus on need rather than age and have the expertise to improve patient’s physical and mental health, independence and quality of life.
+We diagnose and treat conditions that are common in older people such as stroke, dementia, falls, complex Parkinson’s disease, bladder problems and osteoporosis.
+Our team of nurses, therapists, social workers and doctors focus on need rather than age and have the expertise to improve a patient’s physical and mental health, independence and quality of life.

 We provide both inpatient and outpatient services.
-Our team supports other specialists looking after older people at Musgrove Park Hospital in Taunton.
+Our team also supports other specialists looking after older people at Musgrove Park Hospital and Yeovil Hospital.
 We can assess older patients for potential problems related to frailty and we can also help and advise those looking after them.

-GPs can refer patients to their local community rehabilitation team or directly to a geriatrician for outpatient services.
-Inpatients can be assessed on the ward and then referred to a community rehabilitation team or geriatrician for outpatient services, once they have been discharged from hospital.
+Inpatients can be assessed on the ward and then referred to a community rehabilitation team once they have been discharged from hospital.